 Preferable Funeral Services

-TB&Co.
-Funeral Home provides full services and has a few English speaking staff members.
-It is generally less expensive than the other two largest Moscow funeral parlors Ritorg and GUP Ritual.
-The three companies coordinate with US insurance companies on a regular basis.
+Ritorg Funeral Home provides full services and has a few English speaking staff members.
+It is generally less expensive than other large Moscow funeral parlors.
+The four companies mentioned above coordinate with US insurance companies on a regular basis.
 Non-Russian speaking families who choose to use Russian mortuaries may have to hire a Russian speaker to handle arrangements.
 Certain types of U.S. travel insurance imply the family’s reimbursement for the expenses incurred, while full insurance usually allows funeral homes to charge U.S. insurance companies directly.

 Russian law requires an autopsy if foul play is suspected.
 Only state pathologists are authorized to perform autopsies.
 An autopsy may be waived upon request of the next-of-kin if the police do not suspect a criminal cause of death.
 However, in practice, autopsies are automatic, with authorities occasionally requesting a letter from the Embassy either relaying the relatives' permission for or objection to an autopsy.
 Objection to an autopsy causes the Russian authorities involved to spend up to three additional days completing the necessary paperwork.
 The next-of-kin usually must wait two months to receive complete autopsy results.
 The full autopsy report will be in Russian.
 In general, it is easier and less expensive to translate the document in the United States rather than attempting to obtain a translation in Moscow.

 Options for in-country transportation